Ugonz86/GitHubTracker/README.md

 # GitHub Repo Tracker

 #### _JavaScript, jQuery and API's practice.
-This webapp displays GitHub data dynamically to the front-end._
+This a web application that makes a request to the GitHub API and displays dynamic data to users on the front-end inside the browser._

 #### By _**Uriel Gonzalez**_

 ## Specs
-* _User inputs their GitHub username and the program returns their starred repo list in descending size order with some additional information._
+* _User inputs their GitHub username and the program returns 30 repos in descending size order with some additional information._

 ## Setup/Installation Requirements